By Beth Hanna | Thompson on Hollywood November 24, 2014 at 11:45AM

 In “Citizen Kane,” Everett Sloane’s character says of growing old, “It’s the only disease that you don’t look forward to being cured of.”
 This idea may be turned on its head by those at the heart of “The Immortalists” -- or, then again, the quote may be more relevant than ever.

-"The Immortalists" is screening in the Competition Documentary section at SXSW.
+"The Immortalists" premiered in the Competition Documentary section at SXSW and opens in NY this Friday, November 28.